spacetelescope/webbpsf/docsource/index.rst

 * Uses OPD map(s) precomputed by a detailed optical simulation of JWST
 * Computes from those a PSF image with requested properties for any of JWST's instruments
-* Supports imaging & coronography modes with all of JWST's instruments.
+* Supports imaging & coronagraphy modes with all of JWST's instruments.
 IFUs are a work in progress.
 * Provides a suite of tools for quantifying PSF properies such as FWHM, Strehl ratio, etc.

 **What this software does NOT do:**